 This is at the core of coexisting with wildlife.
-How can we change human and animal behavior to reduce conflicts?
-Just removing the animal won't solve the problem.
-Long-term solutions and public education are needed to prevent future incidents.
+How can we change human AND animal behavior to reduce conflicts?
+Just removing the animal will not solve the problem.
+There need to be long-term solutions and public education to prevent future incidents.